Cambodia Country Commercial Guide

 Overview

-Leading Sub-Sector
+Leading Sub-sectors

 Opportunities

-Higher quality seeds, fertilizers, and other agricultural inputs and new technology – such as spraying machines, pest identification drones, cold storage systems, and other equipment and training – would greatly benefit the agriculture sector, which is slowly becoming modernized.
-There are also opportunities for the establishment of processing plants to add value to basic products for export and domestic consumption.
+Higher quality seeds, fertilizers, and other agricultural inputs, equipment and new technology – such as spraying machines, pest identification drones, cold storage systems, and other equipment and training – would greatly benefit the agriculture sector, which is slowly becoming modernized.
+There are also opportunities for the establishment of processing and packaging plants to add value to basic products for export and domestic consumption.
 With Cambodia trying to diversify its export market, food safety technology has been in great demand.
 With limited application of Sanitary and Phyto-Sanitary (SPS) measures, a significant number of Cambodian products continue to be excluded from export markets due to poor hygiene in handling and other contamination concerns.

 Resources